Lower Macedonia

-Lower Macedonia (Κάτω Μακεδονία, Kato Makedonia) or Lower Macedon or Macedonia proper or Emathia is a geographical term used in Antiquity referring to the coastal plain watered by the rivers Haliacmon, Axius and Loudias, stretching along the coast of the Thermaic Gulf, which was the core and defined the center of the Argead kingdom of Macedon.
-The two capitals of Macedon, first Aigai and then Pella, lay in Lower Macedonia.
+Lower Macedonia, (Κάτω Μακεδονία, Kato Makedonia) Lower Macedon, Macedonia proper or Emathia were used in Greek antiquity as geographical terms referring to the coastal plain stretching along the coast of the Thermaic Gulf and watered by Haliacmon, Axius and Loudias rivers.
+Lower Macedonia was the core and defined the center of the kingdom of Macedon.

 Its districts were: Emathia, Pieria, Bottiaea, Almopia, Amphaxitis.

-Most of the region corresponds roughly to the modern Greek region of Central Macedonia, except for the Chalcidice peninsula.
+Aigai, the original capital of Argead Macedon, near modern Vergina, and Pella, the birthplace of Philip II and Alexander the Great and the new capital of the kingdom since the 4th century BC, were in Lower Macedonia, in modern Central Macedonia, in Greece.